WithSecureOpenSource/pytest-rts/README.md

 As a result only tests related to changes in working directory will be executed.

-#### Tests from committed changes
+#### Tests from working directory + committed changes

 1. Install `pytest-rts` with `pip install pytest-rts`
 2. Create a branch `git checkout -b feat/new-feature`
 3. Make changes in your code and commit them
 4. Run the tool with `pytest --rts --rts-coverage-db=[path to database] --rts-from-commit=[database initialization commithash]`

-As a result only tests related to committed changes will be executed.
-The tool compares the given commithash to the current Git HEAD.
+The current git working directory copy will be compared to the given commithash.
+Tests for changes in commits and in the working directory will be executed.

 ### Usage in CI